samoreGE/csci340blog/_posts/2019-11-02-making-Goadrich-Facts.markdown

 Dicebear returned a unique avatar simply by setting a URL containing a seed string near the end as the src for an img HTML tag, greatsly simplifying the way the code looks in the end.

 The ICNDB was a bit tougher, but once we extracted the data from the JSON output, it wasn't too tough to put the jokes into the HTML.
-Something we noticed in the API is that we could filter to only "nerdy" jokes, as well as change the name
+Something we noticed in the API is that we could filter to only "nerdy" jokes, as well as change the name used.
+Using this, we decided to make our site an homage to the best CSCI 340 teacher we've had.

+Of all the things I enjoyed completing, managing to append entire new chunks of HTML code as new robots/facts, then moving recursively through each of those generated tags was both challenging and fulfilling.
 [goadrich-facts]: https://privateeye421.github.io/Goadrich-Facts/